torwager/ComputationalFoundations/CompFound/_build/html/_sources/glm1.md

 Both AIC and BIC are criteria used for model selection.
 They consider the goodness of fit of the model and the complexity of the model.

 Lower values of AIC or BIC suggest a better-fitting model.
 When comparing multiple models, the one with the lowest AIC or BIC can often be considered the best fit, taking into account both the goodness of fit and model complexity.

+## Activity

+Code the GLM in matrix form from scratch using your platform of choice.
+Generally, this will be Python, R, or Matlab.

+Include expressions for calculating $\hat{\beta}$, $var(\beta)$, dfe, and $R^2$.

+Note: We will validate this later and apply it to a real dataset (Ashar et al. 2022) later.